A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Introduction

-\item \textbf{Deep neural CF.} Another milestone is concerned with the success of deep learning (DL) or \dquotes{neural} technology in machine learning (ML).
+\item \textbf{Deep neural CF.} Another milestone is concerned with the success of \dquotes{neural} technology in machine learning (ML).
 DNNs have shown to be capable of providing remarkable accuracy in several predictive tasks and domains such as image classification~\cite{DBLP:journals/spm/HanZCLX18} and speech recognition~\cite{DBLP:journals/ijar/SalakhutdinovH09} among others.
 In the field of RS, DNNs have been shown useful for the recommendation in several ways such as extracting deep features (via using CNNs), modeling item content in CF models by integrating side item information, building CF models by parameterizing latent factor models into layers of a DNN (deep CF), and modeling sequential relations (via using RNNs).
-As for deep-CF approaches, while MF assumes that the \textit{linear interaction} between user and item latent factors can explain observed feedback, deep CF models can model a more complex representation of hidden latent factors by \textit{parametrization of MF via a DNN}.
-Table~\ref{tbl:recommender_models} summarizes the list of state-of-the-art classic and neural-CF approaches used for different recommendation tasks. \end{itemize} A summary of the most relevant approaches~\cite{dacrema2019we} is presented in Table \ref{tbl:recommender_models}.
+As for deep-CF approaches, while MF assumes that the \textit{linear interaction} between user and item latent factors can explain observed feedback, deep CF models can model a more complex representation of hidden latent factors by \textit{parametrization of MF via a DNN}. \end{itemize}

+The above system types have been redesigned to use a wealth of side information beyond the URM into the recommendation models to make RS adapted in specific domains.
+The surveys~\cite{DBLP:journals/csur/ShiLH14, deldjoo2020,deldjoo2020multimedia} provide a good frame of reference for CF methods leveraging rich side information.